Luxury Sailing Cruise in Croatia

 Offering a quieter but equally as beautiful side to the Mediterranean that so far seems little touched by the booming tourist trade, exploring the coast and islands of Croatia is certainly best done by boat.
 From ancient harbour cities shrouded in impressively thick old town walls, to spectacular bays for remote anchorages in crystal clears waters and fair winds, sailing in Croatia has something for everyone.
 With easy access from UK airports, you can fly from London and be relaxing on board in as little as 4 hours.
 This sailing adventure on Kairos is perfect for those looking for a little escapism, relaxation and new experiences, stunning landscapes and 5* service onboard!

-As with all sailing holidays, the itinerary is not set until closer to the time but be assured that this cruise will see you exploring the magnificent coastline of the Adriatic Sea and the Croatian coastal towns and islands of Korcula, Mijet, Hvar and Vis as you sail towards the final destination of Trogir.
+As with all our sailing holidays, the itinerary cannot be guaranteed and will depend on the weather but will see you exploring the magnificent coastline of the Adriatic Sea and the Croatian coastal towns and islands of Primošten, Šibenik, Skradin and Dugi Otok.

 All voyages for Kairós